 3. If you click the "VIA USB2.0 Driver" from the screen in step 2, it will display the screen as left.

 4. Back to the main screen, click the "Tool Page" button, you can choose the software to install.

-Note: You can click the "Exit Program" button on the main screen to exit the Driver CD utility.
+Note: You can click the "Finish Program" button on any screen to exit the Driver CD utility.